kg4zow/remarkable.jms1.info/src/scripts/rm2-backup.md

 Each backup will be written to a directory *within* the `BACKUPS=` directory, whose name will be the UTC timestamp when the backup started.

+## Updates

-### Updates
+### 2023-08-05

-**2023-08-05**: The script now includes the tablet's serial number in the directory when creating the backup images.
+The script now includes the tablet's serial number in the directory when creating the backup images.

 ```
 $ cd ~/rm2-backups/